hack-rpi/HackRPI-Mobile/HackRPIEventApp2023/Components/Notification/quickGuide.md

 ### **Notification Priority**

 Set the priority to high for urgent notifications.
 Lower priority can be used for less critical updates to conserve battery on user devices.

+## **Troubleshooting Push Notifications**

+Common issues and tips for troubleshooting:

+- **Notification Delivery Issues**
+  - Verify the device token and ensure it matches the intended device.
+  - Check the APNs environment settings (development or production) to align with your certificate.
+- **Notifications Not Displaying**
+  - Ensure that notification settings are configured to display alerts and banners.
+  - Confirm that the notification payload is correct and includes an alert or sound.

+## **Monitoring and Analytics**

+Use Apple's Push Notification service logs or third-party services to analyze notification delivery and engagement.

+## **Android Development with Expo**

+### **Setup with EAS Build**

+Use Expo Application Services for a simplified setup and build process compatible with both simulators and physical devices.

+### **Installation and Configuration**

+- Install EAS CLI and log into your Expo account.
+Configure the project with `eas build:configure` and proceed to build.
+- For Android, integrate FCM by modifying the `google-services.json` and set up necessary credentials.

+### **Expo Notifications Library**

+- Install `expo-notifications` along with required dependencies like `expo-device` and `expo-constants`.
+- Use the installed libraries to manage and send notifications efficiently across platforms.

+### **Testing and Deployment**

+- Test the notification functionality extensively on various devices.
+- Use `expo start` to launch the project and follow the provided instructions to test different notification features.

+### **Additional Tools**

+- **Android Studio Setup**: Install and configure Android Studio to create virtual devices and test apps directly.
+- **Using Virtual Devices**: Test apps on a range of Android virtual devices using Android Studio's AVD Manager.

+## **Conclusion**

+This guide provides a robust foundation for setting up push notifications on iOS and developing cross-platform apps using Expo.
+By following these detailed steps, developers can enhance app engagement and ensure a smooth user experience across both iOS and Android platforms.
+Always keep your tools updated and test extensively to adapt to new OS releases and technological changes.